Facts of Benito Juárez, Tlaxcala

 In the town of Benito Juárez, it is estimated that 43 people have disabilities when it comes to dressing, bathing, or eating.

-The population with disabilities to remember or concentrate in Benito Juárez is 48 individuals.
+The number of people with difficulty remembering or concentrating in Benito Juárez is 48.

-In Benito Juárez, there is a total of 860 people with disabilities.
+In the population, there is a total of 48 people with difficulties speaking or communicating.

 It has been identified that 19 people in the population have difficulties performing simple tasks such as dressing, bathing or eating.